25 June 2022

 f(n) = \begin{cases} c_n, & n < k \\ g(n, f(n-1), \ldots, f(n-k)), & n \ge k. \end{cases}

-The c_n are constants which correspond to the base case of the recursion the value of f(n) depends directly on the previous k terms.
+The c_n are constants corresponding to the base case of the recursion while other values f(n) depends directly on the previous k terms.

 Famous examples with this structure are the factorial and Fibonacci functions: